devdastl/EVA-8_Phase-1_Assignment-8/README.md

 #### GradCAM of mis-classified images
 Below are GradCAM images for 10 mis-classified images.
 We have captured GradCAM in two different layers
 ![Alt text](report/misclassified_grad_8.png?raw=true "")

+## Conclusion
+1. We achieved our assignment target i.e. ~90% test accuracy under 24 epoch.
+1. Using One Cycle Policy is a great way to converge the model faster.
+Note that it does not increase or imrove the model but make model to train faster.
+2. torch_lr_finder library is really useful to get best LR which can be used with OCP.
+Note that torch_lr_finder values can change based on model initilzation.